VadimShabashov/ViLingo/README.md

 Note, that each phrase is processed separately, which helps to make pronounce each phrase with the voice of the corresponding speaker.

-Additionally, we tried to implement and test lipsync, but it wasn't fully integrated in our pipeline.
+Additionally, we tried to implement and test lipsync, but it wasn't fully integrated into our pipeline.
-The reason for this is that model doesn't perform well in case of multiple people on a video.
+The reason for this is that the lipsync model doesn't perform well in case of multiple people on a video.
-The model implementation you can find in branch `lipsync`.
+The model implementation you can find in the branch `lipsync`.

 # Examples